-A. We're upgrading to smart meters as part of building a modern energy grid.
+A. We upgraded to smart meters as part of building a modern energy grid.
 The new equipment supports our ongoing efforts to provide an enhanced level of customer service along with safe, reliable and affordable electricity.

-A. Your current "Automated Meter Reading" meter is read remotely using drive-by technology.
-The new meter, also referred to as a smart meter or "Advanced Metering Infrastructure" meter sends data to Tampa Electric through a secure wireless network and eliminates the need for us to manually read your meter each month.
-Once everyone in our community has new meters by early 2022, we will all benefit from the enhanced services they provide.
-For example, we'll be able to start or transfer service remotely, respond to outages more quickly and provide you with daily usage information so you can be more efficient.
+A. Your meter, also referred to as a smart meter or "Advanced Metering Infrastructure" meter sends data to Tampa Electric through a secure wireless network and eliminates the need for us to manually read your meter each month.
+Smart meters provide enhanced services such as the ability to start or transfer service remotely, respond to outages more quickly and provide you with daily usage information so you can be more efficient.

-A. Your new meter will collect and store energy usage data.
+A. Your smart meter collects and stores energy usage data.
 This data is sent to Tampa Electric through a secure radio frequency (RF) network.